For Excellence in Public Relations Measurement and Evaluation

 2017 Winner – Dr. Don Stacks, University of Miami

-IPR will award Don W. Stacks, Ph.D., Professor Emeritus of Strategic Communication at the University of Miami, the prestigious Jack Felton Medal for Lifetime Achievement, an award made for lifetime contributions in the advancement of research, measurement and evaluation in public relations and corporate communication.
+IPR awarded Don W. Stacks, Ph.D., Professor Emeritus of Strategic Communication at the University of Miami, the prestigious Jack Felton Medal for Lifetime Achievement, an award made for lifetime contributions in the advancement of research, measurement and evaluation in public relations and corporate communication.

 Dr. Stacks has written more than 200 scholarly articles, chapters, and papers.
 His awards include the IPR Pathfinder Award, the University of Miami Provost’s Award for Outstanding Research and Theory, the Public Relations Society of America Outstanding Educator of the Year Award, the University of Miami Outstanding Professor Award, and the PRSA Jackson, Jackson & Wagner Behavioral Science Prize.